leadouchet/classe-string-/README.md

 	void clear() :  Erases the contents of the string, which becomes an empty string (with a length of 0 characters). void resize(const size_t n, char c) : Resizes the string to a length of n characters.
 If a char c is given the empty places of the capacity will be filed with c

+Protected attributs:
+        max_size_ = Maximum length the string can reach. len_ : Length of the string
+        capacity_ : Current capacity
+        chaine_ : points to an array of char (content of the string)